Buy Now

 Advanced group

-The Advanced group controls specialized controls which are generally only needed in special cases where the basic keying controls are insufficient.
+The Advanced group contains specialized controls which are generally only needed in cases where the basic keying controls are insufficient.

 Detailed steps for using Primatte Studio to generate a key